PatrykKeska/company_management_app_front/src/README.md

 ### :key: Environment Variables

 To run this project, you will need to add the following environment variables to your .env file

+To login and try  please use admin account :

+* Login : admin
+* password : admin

 `API_KEY`